Christoph33one/post-planner-api/README.md

 # Testing

+### Python Linter

+All Python code in this project has undergone thorough testing using the provided [Python Linter](https://pep8ci.herokuapp.com/) by Code Institute.

 ### Automated tests
 I have used Django's API Test Case to perform all automated tests.
 I have thoroughly tested all three models to ensure that all user and API functions are working as expected.
 Additionally, I have verified that each URL endpoint corresponds to the correct function.